Amsterdam/Netherlands3D/Packages/nl.netherlands3d.authentication/README.md

 > Take note: On the platform of your choice, you need to create an (OAuth) app that can provide you with a client id
 > and client secret.
 Please see the documentation of your client of choice how to accomplish that.

+After this, it is recommended to attach the `Authenticator` component to a game object that will be responsible for signing in and out.
+It is also possible to use the Session object directly, but keep in mind that most actions need to be started as coroutines.

 ### Signing in and out

-Using the Session, you can sign in, sign out or retrieve user information.
+Using the `Authenticator`, you can sign in, sign out or retrieve user information.
 By default, the session is 'anonymous'; meaning that the user is not authenticated but allowed to interact with the system.
 After Signing in using the `SignIn` method, a browser window will open to allow for the user to sign in with their respective provider.

 Similarly, the `SignOut` method will close the session and go back to an anonymous session.